 “Sales numbers are driven by availability, amenities and price, which is where our regional affordability shines.
 These neighborhoods are just warming up,” Mill said.

-Top Neighborhoods: Affordably-Priced Neighborhoods by Number of February 2018 Sales
+Top Neighborhoods: Affordably Priced Neighborhoods by Number of Feb.
+2018 Sales

 Belair-Edison (16 sales, average price $66,848)

 Washington Village /Pigtown (13 sales, average price $134,638)

 Sandtown/Winchester (9 sales, average price $30,677)

 Allendale (8 sales, average price $45,801)

 Brooklyn (6 sales, average price $54,522)

 Park Circle (4 sales, average price $31,462)